UdayMittal752/Sql-project-/README.md

 # Sql-project-
-we have to answer of these problem?
+we have to find answer of these problem?

 1. Who is the senior most employee based on job title?
 2. Which countries have the most Invoices?